 You'd think I'd rest now.
 You know, take a chill pill and just enjoy the ride.
 Yeah, I'm not built that way.
 After so many years of hours hunched over my keyboard, banging out stories, years spent checking my mail box and my email inbox for good news, I don't think I'll rest until I really feel like I've achieved what I set out to do.
 And so, I agreed to write the bargain hunters series and then, I sold another idea for a mystery series set in London, which is my fifth mystery series.

 Interestingly, during a meeting with my editor last year, I asked her what other types of stories I might consider writing.
 She handed me a stack of books, which were all romantic comedies.
 Oh, the irony!
 I decided I trusted her judgment and tried my hand, once again, at romantic comedies.
 The experiment happened about the same time hooligan number one started high school (can you say denial?), and I managed to write 450 pages in one month.
 Since I had recently switched literary agencies, I was relieved when my new agent read the book and said, "Wow, you wrote a perfect book!"
-She happily sold it and two more to my wonderful editor, so I am officially back in the women's fiction game with About a Dog slated for release in June 2017.
+She happily sold it and several more to my wonderful editor, so I am officially back in the women's fiction game with my fifth rom-com The Christmas Keeper slated for release in October 2019.

 Is it enough yet?
 I don't think so.
 So far, three of my series have landed on the New York Times best seller's list.
 Awesome, but still, there's something just outside my reach.
 I guess I'll know what it is when it's in my grasp.
 Maybe it is something only time can give me.
 I don't know.

 In the meantime, I am writing up a storm in the corner of my kitchen in my house in the desert.
 While my house, which is filled to bursting with kids, pets and my husband's guitars, is not the New York City apartment I dreamed of as a teen, I wouldn't trade it or the life I am living for anything!